-- 19.1.
-The ANUSA Executive may extend provisional affiliation to any student group applying for affiliation, which is likely to be able to meet the requirements for affiliation. - 19.2.
-The terms and benefits of a Club's provisional affiliation must be passed by simple majority at an ANUSA Executive meeting and agreed to by the Club's executive in writing in order to take effect. - 19.3.
-Subject to any conditions imposed by the ANUSA Executive, a provisionally affiliated club shall have access to the same benefits as a Club which is fully affiliated.
+- 1. The ANUSA Executive may extend provisional affiliation to any student group applying for affiliation, which is likely to be able to meet the requirements for affiliation. - 2.
+The terms and benefits of a Club's provisional affiliation must be passed by simple majority at an ANUSA Executive meeting and agreed to by the Club's executive in writing in order to take effect. - 3.
+Subject to any conditions imposed by the ANUSA Executive, a provisionally affiliated club shall have access to the same benefits as a Club which is fully affiliated for the period of the teaching period they are provisionally affiliated for. - 4.
+Clubs that are offered provisional affiliation are expected to fully affiliate by the end of the teaching period in which they've provisionally affiliated for unless prior approval was given by the ANUSA Clubs Officer.
+If clubs that are offered provisional affiliation do not gain full affiliation within the term of provisional affiliation, provisionally affiliated clubs will lose access to benefits under regulation 19.3e.